2600hz/docs-sysadmin/doc/intro/number-lifecycle.md

 With an assignment history it remains `reserved` but is re-assigned to the previously assigned account.

-Without an assignment history and is of type `wnm_local` it transitions to disconnected.
+Without an assignment history and is of type `knm_local` it transitions to disconnected.

 Any other type completes the transition to released.